Juniper/libxo/encoder/rtoon/rtoon-skill.md

-`\uXXXX` also covers non-ASCII characters: any character in the Basic Multilingual Plane (U+0080-U+D7FF, U+E000-U+FFFF) that rtoon quotes comes out as `\uXXXX`, not literal UTF-8 - e.g. an accented letter shows up as `é`, not as its raw UTF-8 bytes.
+`\uXXXX` also covers non-ASCII characters: any character in the Basic Multilingual Plane (U+0080-U+D7FF, U+E000-U+FFFF) that rtoon quotes comes out as `\uXXXX`, not literal UTF-8 - e.g. an accented letter shows up as `\u00e9`, not as its raw UTF-8 bytes.
 The one exception is a supplementary-plane character (above U+FFFF, e.g. most emoji) - those have no `\uXXXX` form (a decoder must reject a surrogate-pair escape standing in for one), so they appear as literal UTF-8 bytes